jamulussoftware/jamuluswebsite/wiki/en/QOS-Windows.md

 ## Use of QoS on Windows

-Jamulus uses DSCP/CS4 opportunistically to deal with buffer bloat, and uses a default DSCP/CS4 value of 128 (or 0x80).
-This is compatible with IPv4 and IPv6.
-Other values can be set using the -Q option, eg -Q [0..255] (where 0 disables QoS).
-If you want to explore the effect of non-default settings, see RFC4594.
+Jamulus uses Quality of Service (QoS) to mitigate network jitter delays.

+If you want to explore the effect of non-default settings, see [RFC4594](https://datatracker.ietf.org/doc/html/rfc4594) pages 16-18.
+Jamulus sets the DS Field byte to 128 (or 0x80) to select DSCP/CS4 in an IPv4 or IPv6 packet header.
+Other byte values can be set using the -Q option, e.g. -Q [0..255].
 However, most people will have no need to do this.

-Jamulus's QoS settings (including the default) have no effect on Windows because the operating system ignores them.
-To enable it, you must follow these instructions.
-Note also that you may need to repeat this procedure every time Jamulus is updated.
+Jamulus' QoS settings (including the default) are set to 0 on recent Windows and macOS because of the operating system.
+To use QoS on Windows, follow these instructions.
+Note that you may need to repeat this procedure every time Jamulus is updated.

-In Search box beside Start menu Type: Local Group Policy Editor (enter)<br>
+In Search box beside Start menu, Type: Local Group Policy Editor (enter)<br>
 In new window, (click) on the menu icon to display the Actions third panel<br>
 Looking at the first panel of the Local Group Policy Editor<br>
 &nbsp;Local Computer Policy<br>